MrPicklePinosaur/shrs/design/styledbuf_macro.md

 }
 ```

-This macro should be able to take in a variety of differnet types of parameters:
+This macro should be able to take in a variety of different types of parameters:
 - Strings + anything with Display trait
 - StylizedStrings
 - Option (returns empty string if None)